-Prototypes and how they benefit your digital products.
-It would guide you through different types of prototypes, why prototyping is significant for UX design, and how prototype tools could streamline the design process.
+This article will discuss prototypes and how they benefit digital products.
+It will guide you through the different types of prototypes, explain why prototyping is significant for UX design, and explain how prototype tools could streamline the design process.

 Introduction to UX Prototyping

-Prototyping is an iterative approach where modifications are based on user testing comments and feedback.
+Prototyping is an iterative approach in which modifications are based on user testing comments and feedback.
 It helps identify what works well for people and what needs improvements.
-Designers can then make necessary modifications in areas where users may need help to operate the system or its advanced features.
+Designers can then make necessary modifications in areas where users may need help operating the system or its advanced features.

 By prototyping, designers can quickly test new ideas without committing much capital upfront.
 As a result, teams can develop better-quality UX designs that meet customer needs and achieve successful outcomes.